clux/facemaulers/spine/halos.md

 Octarine Core - grants half of overkill damage worth of temp hp - up to a maximum of 50 (for un-numbered crits)).
 Must replace your heart via surgomancy.
 Can only be done during a resurrection ritual

 ### 12A Serissas Chamber
 Storm Giant Quintessent.
 Throne in center.
 Paranoid.
 Slightly mad.
+Not as helpful as Sansuri expected.
 Will have a chat, but unwilling to let anyone pass unless they really smooch up to her vanity (like set up a church to her).
 Spells?
 Champion of `Talos` the storm Lord.

 Queen Serissa: https://www.pinterest.co.uk/pin/374572894004775015/ ish Opulent.
 Oozes elecric energy.
 Hard to tell if she's even a corporeal being, but her dress sparkles with gold.
 Her staff bears a large ruby and the statue of phoenix.
 She's oversees the treasury, but haven't given a dime downwards anymore (she's a little insane.)
 Won't hear it if they talk about Irae.